mariahnorell/website/content/courses/intro_pa/python/python.md

 Try it out!
 Add a number in the parentheses to pull the amount of data you are interested in viewing.

-## DataFrames

-Recall that Pandas operates in a rows-to-columns fashion (2D data set) called a 'DataFrame'.
-Most commonly, this is shortened to `df` when writing code.

 ## Indexing with Numbers

-Indexing means we want to select a specific row/column in a DataFrame.
-To pull a column of information you can write:
+From the above section, we pulled all data to look at and in all one view.
+Often, the sheer volume of data you will work with will require you to filter down to only the relevant variables.
+In other words, instead of looking at a file with all rows and columns, you may really only be interested in some rows and/or some columns.
+One way we can select (or filter) our variables is to do something called indexing.
+Here's an example of how to pull a column of information you can write:

 ```python
 hr_df['Age']